4W4I5/Semester-7-Notes/README.md

 # Notes Status

 > [!NOTE]
-> Classwise notes are no longer being made.
-Only sessional and finals prep material will be available.
+> Only sessional and finals prep material will be avBlockchainlable and linked here.
 > While i may not make classwise notes anymore, you are more than welcome to fork the repo and push your own notes here.
 I'll link them as soon as possible.
+> Check the respective folders for class notes if i made any they will be avBlockchainlable there

 | Symbols            | Meaning          |
 | ------------------ | ---------------- |